GoogleCloudPlatform/ai-platform-samples/prediction/tools/model_warmup/README.md

 [evhttp_server.cc : 238] NET_LOG: Entering the event loop …
 ```

-4. Please take a look at this message:
+4. Take a look at this message:

 ```
 No warmup data file found at /models/resnet/1538687457/assets.extra/tf_serving_warmup_requests